mikeizbicki/html_validator/README.md

 ## Background

 HTML is how webpages format their content.
-A simple example is the following code:
+A simple eexample is the following code:

 ```
 Data structures is <strong>the best</strong>!